 TECHNICAL AND FINANCIAL RESOURCES

 The benchmark geometry will be additively manufactured using the SL1 system, one of the laser systems available at the Precision Engineering Laboratory (LMP).
-The system is composed by a fiber laser model YLS-10000 from IPG Photonics, with wavelength of 1064nm and optic system with 300mm focal length delivering the beam with diameter 880 μm on the focal point.
+The system is composed by a fiber laser model YLS-10000 from IPG Photonics, with wavelength of 1064nm, maximum power of 10000W, and optic system with 300mm focal length delivering the beam with diameter 880 μm on the focal point.
 The system is also connected to a three-axis CNC machine, a disc powder feeder system and gas lines which combined deliver up to 30g/min of powder with 20 l/min gas flow rate in a build volume of 300mm x 300mm x 300mm.

 The tensile tests will be performed at LabMat using the MTS Criterion Model 45 with 10kN capacity.
 Powder characterization and microstructure analysis will be conducted using optical and scanning electron microscopy as needed.
-A summary of the main equipment resources that will be used is listed in Table 3.
+A summary of the main equipment resources that will be used is listed in Table 2.
 In a scenario of no partnership with industry, iron powder available at LMP will be selected as feedstock material and up to two cylinders of inert gas will be provided by the author.